 Where:

-The debt-to-equity (D/E) ratio evaluates the financial leverage of a corporation.
-It is calculated by dividing total liabilities by shareholder equity.
+The debt-to-equity (D/E) ratio measures a company’s financial leverage.
+It is calculated by dividing total liabilities by shareholders’ equity.

 Formula: Debt-to-Equity Ratio = Total Liabilities / Shareholders' Equity